100 Authentic Arab Brands – thoughts & reflections

 To date, the survey has amassed well over 3500 votes with brands such as Soura, Animals of Lebanon and Al Qasba which continue to be popular, staying put in the top 10 most authentic Arab brands since Day 1.

 One of the driving motives behind this survey was to create what we hope will become an annual brand perception platform that Arab brands can add to their existing performance metrics.
 And going by the amount of attention we’ve received, offline (Zaman’s CEO Grace Yacoub in both PSFK and Gulf News & online, we’d like to think that we’re on the right track.
-Additionally the attention & response garnered both from consumers & the nominated brands has been really good.
+Additionally the attention & response garnered both from consumers & the nominated brands have been really good.
 This just validates that while we have longstanding industry awards like the MEA for marketing, a recognition/awards platform such as this is long overdue in the Middle East and Zaman Branding team is proud to be the one pioneering this.

 So what has 100 Authentic Arab Brands revealed to us so far?